 day driving trip, or at least once a month if you aren’t using your RV often.
 It is important to check the pressure of your RV tires when they are cold, meaning that they haven’t been driven yet that day.

-To find out what the ideal tire pressure is of your RV tires, consult the sidewall of your tires.
+To find out what the ideal tire pressure is for your RV tires, consult the sidewall of your tires.
 The tire inflation recommendation will be listed with the letters PSI, which stands for Pounds per Square Inch.

-A word of caution: Tire pressure recommendations may be different from what is listed on the side of your tire, depending on the load of your RV or motorhome, so you may need to consult your manufacturers manual for specific inflation guidelines.
+A word of caution: Tire pressure recommendations may be different from what is listed on the side of your tire, depending on the load of your RV or motorhome, so you may need to consult your manufacturer’s manual for specific inflation guidelines.

 RV tires are what help our RV’s get us where we want to go.
-Whether you are a full-time RV’er or a weekend-warrior, taking proper care of your RV tires is critical to making sure that you get to your destination and get there safely.
+Whether you are a full-time RV’er or a weekend warrior, taking proper care of your RV tires is critical to making sure that you get to your destination and get there safely.
 As with most RV systems, a little attention to detail and proper maintenance can lead to a long and prosperous life for your RV tires.

-Now get out in that driveway and check the age of your tires and don’t forget to share this article with your RV’ing friends to make sure their travels are safe and free of tire related distractions!
+Now get out in that driveway and check the age of your tires and don’t forget to share this article with your RV’ing friends to make sure their travels are safe and free of tire-related distractions!

 Looking for more tips on your next RV trip or purchase?
 See this helpful article: